itom-project/itom-project.github.io/mainsite_hidden/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-itom - an Open Source Measurement, Automation and Evaluation Software Suite
+itom - an Open Source Measurement, Automation and Evaluation Software
 ============================================================================

 **itom** is an open source software suite for operating measurement systems, laboratory automation and data evaluation.